 welcome to ULaw Online

-ULaw Online is the University’s dedicated online campus bringing together a community of students and professionals from law and business using the latest technology to provide a high quality and flexible way for students to achieve their ambitions.
+ULaw Online is the University’s dedicated online campus bringing together a community of students and professionals from law, business, education and psychology.
+Using the latest technology, ULaw Online provides a high quality and flexible way for students to achieve their ambitions no matter where they are.

 About our Online Campus

-Studying at our Online campus provides you with the perfect combination of a flexible study programme to fit around your other commitments together with the benefit of our expertise, experience and employability focus.
-ULaw Online provides you with a structured approach to your learning, on a clear and easy to navigate interface, supported by our dedicated academic, administrative and design and development teams to ensure you have the very best learning experience.
+Our Online campus combines a flexible study programme to fit around your other commitments with our excellent expertise and knowledge, all with a focus on your future employability.
+ULaw Online provides a structured approach to your learning, on a clear and easy to navigate interface, supported by our dedicated academic, administrative and development teams to ensure you have the very best learning experience.

-Our Online Learning offering has also been recognised in the World University Rankings, by global higher education analysts, QS (Quacquarelli Symonds).
+Our Online Learning offering has been recognised in the World University Rankings, by global higher education analysts, QS (Quacquarelli Symonds).
 QS states a typical five-star institution is “generally world-class in a broad range of areas, enjoys an excellent reputation and has cutting-edge facilities and internationally renowned research and teaching faculty.”
-As well as achieving an overall 5 Star rating as an institution and for several other categories, our online campus was awarded 5 stars for Online Learning.
+As well as achieving an overall 5 Star rating as an institution, our online campus was awarded 5 stars for Online Learning.

-Although you are not on a physical campus there are opportunities for you to socialise and join in with clubs and societies both with your fellow Ulaw Online students and across the whole University.
-You will become a member of The Student Association who are there to represent, support and guide you.
+Being an online student will provide you with opportunities to socialise and join in with clubs and societies, both with your fellow ULaw Online students and across the University as a whole.
+You will also become a member of The Students’ Union who are there to represent, support and guide you.
+Additionally, you will gain access to our Employability Service, free 24/7 counselling, online and one on-campus library and much more, no matter where you are based.

-At ULaw Online our dedicated tutors are all either legal, business or education professionals with real-life work experience and training in delivering a great student experience online.
-You will benefit from the professional experience they bring to the online classroom.
+Finally, at ULaw Online our dedicated tutors are all either legal, business, psychology or education professionals.
+With real-life work experience and training in delivering a great student journey online, you will benefit greatly from the expert knowledge they bring to your online classroom.

 Your questions answered